JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

   - **Auto Play Player Type**: The "module" to use to play the above URL.
   - **Loop**: Is default the player loops (can be toggled via UI)
 - **Auto Play Delay Time**: The delay to start playing the default video when the scene is loaded.
   This is to prevent rate limit between video players in same instance.
-  If you have multiple video players (not limited to VizVid) which will auto plays in the same world you should set this to a value at least in multiple of `5` to stagger the loading time.
+  You can leave this value as-is if VizVid is the only video player(s) in your world, as [Rate Limit Resolver](#rate-limit-resolver) will gracefully handle the requests.
 - **Total Retry Count**: How many times should retry when video failed to load.
 - **Retry Delay**: Delay to retry when video failed to load.
 - **Time Drift Detect Threshold**: The player will adjust the time to sync with the owner's time when the time drift is greater than this value.